ethereum-optimism/supersim/docs/src/guides/interop/cross-chain-contract-via-l2cdm.md

     ...
 }
 ```
-- The `ball` contract variable is populated on the chain, indicating it's presence
+- The `ball` contract variable is populated on the chain, indicating its presence
 - The destination must be a different chain

 #### 2. Define The Receiving Handler